 - Photoshop CS4 Introduction

-(A formal class may not be taught.
-To inquire about Introductory Photoshop assistance, please e-mail IT Training) This course is an introduction to Adobe Photoshop CS4.
+This course is an introduction to Adobe Photoshop CS4.
 It is designed for someone that has either never used the software, or is new to the Photoshop environment.
-The end user will become familiar with the basic concepts of creating and editing an image through the use of various tools, including those that let you re-size, crop, add text, select, paint, draw, and clone images.
-Besides the toolbar, various palettes will be utilized.
-Special effects and filters will be explored, as well as using and creating layers.
+The end user will become familiar with the basic concepts of creating and editing an image through the use of various tools, including thoses that let you re-size, crop, add text, select, paint, draw, and clone images.
+Besides the toolbar, special effects and filters will be explored, as well as using and creating layers.
 This course is taught on Mac computers, with essential functions that are easily transferable to the PC.